aistrate/elm-tetris/README.md

 ### Line Clearing Delay

-There is a short delay (200 ms) between the moment the player completely fills one or more lines, and the moment the game [clears](https://tetris.wiki/Line_clear) those lines off the board.
+There is a short delay (200 ms) between the moment the player completely fills one or more lines, and the moment the game [clears](https://tetris.wiki/Line_clear) those lines off the playfield.
 This is meant to let the player "take in" the line clearing event, while not slowing down the game too much.
-A common way for games to mark this event is to show small explosions for a brief moment.
+A common way for games to mark this event is to show little explosion animations for a brief moment.

 ### Auto Pause